 - Have a gingerbread house or cookie decorating contest.
 (Don’t forget to give prizes!)

-- Have a craft or scrapping New Year’s Eve party.
+- Have a craft or scrapping New Year’s Eve party / do some New Year paper crafts.
 (Have the kids bring pictures of things they’ve done over the past year.)

 - Create a Bucket List of items for the new year.